rocklee2015/Test/README.md

 5. send mail by lk
 6. send short message by rocklee from dev branch
 7. write a note by rocklee form dev branch
+8. write a note on dev branch by rocklee